-Interior Description:

-This building is two stories with basement.
+Interior Description: This building is two stories with basement.
 Each unit's first floor consists of a living room, dining room, kitchen, enclosed side porch and a separate enclosed front entrance vestibule for each unit.
 The stair to the second floor is open to the living room.
 Second floors contain a stair hall, three bedrooms, and a three-piece bathroom.
 The two main floor levels have original fully plastered walls and ceilings.
 Except as noted, floors are wood.
 The kitchen floor is wood covered with linoleum.
 The bathroom has plastered walls and original ceramic tile wainscot and floor matching the 1935-39 remodeling of other buildings.

-General Condition:

-This building is in threatened condition, according to a 2015 report.
-A condition assessment conducted in 2008 identifies rusted lintels, mortar in good condition other than deteriorated chimney mortar, deterioration of porch brick masonry, rotted fascia, no gutters or leaders, paint in poor condition, roofs in poor condition with deteriorated structure, porches in poor condition with rear porches collapsing.
+General Condition: This building is in poor condition, according to a 2015 report.
+A condition assessment conducted in 2008 identifies rusted lintels, masonry in fair condition with deteriorated chimney mortar, rotted fascia, no gutters or leaders, paint in poor condition, roofs in poor condition with some structural damage to sunroom roofs, porches in poor condition with rear porches collapsing.
 The building has suffered additional deterioration since 2008.

-Utilities: None

-Character-defining Features:

-Significant exterior features include: rectangular plan with hip roof, red brick walls, rectangular window openings, wood sixover-six windows, eaves with crown molding trim, brick chimneys, enclosed front entrances with wood panels, open rear porches, single-story sunrooms.
+Utilities: None Character-defining Features: Significant exterior features include: rectangular plan with hip roof, red brick walls, rectangular window openings, wood six- over-six windows, eaves with crown molding trim, brick chimneys, enclosed front entrances with wood panels, open rear porches, single-story sunrooms.
 On the interior, all woodwork, including interior doors, along with colorful tile work in entrance vestibules and restrooms, are significant features.
-Fireplaces and surrounds are also significant.
-Stairway rails and balustrades are usually missing, likely a result of scrapping.
-Detached exterior doors and windows lie on the floor, and are in very poor condition due to water damage.
+Fireplaces and surrounds are also significant, though one surround is missing.
+Stairway elements are also missing.
+All wood features appear to be deteriorating due to water infiltration.
 Some light fixtures and restroom fixtures remain but most are missing.

-Additional background information, including both 2008 and References:

-2015 conditions assessments referenced above, and National Register of Historic Places documentation, is available at detroitmi.gov/historicfortwayne.
+References: Additional background information, including both 2008 and 2015 conditions assessments referenced above, and National Register of Historic Places documentation, is available at detroitmi.gov/historicfortwayne .